MatchuPitchu/github-actions-summary/02_github-actions.md

 ## Key Elements

 - `Workflows`
-  - are attached to GitHub repositories
+  - are attached to GitHub repos
   - contain one or more `jobs`
   - are triggered when certain `events` are fired
   - by default, `workflows` get cancelled if `jobs` fail -> but you can cancel also manually directly in GitHub